hthuwal/notes/MTP/KG2-CKGE.md

 |IR-Google | 21.58|
 |IR-ARC | 20.26|

-- Using Google Search API to slect the answer option with most hits doesn't even crosses the Guess-all/Random baseline.
+- Using Google Search API to select the answer option with most hits doesn't even crosses the Guess-all/Random baseline.
 - TODO: Does this mean collecting more senetences won't help?
 - Hypothesis *h<sub>i</sub> = question + a<sub>i</sub>*
 - Knowledge Graph